Skip to content

 exp_c_re = -0.8,

-exp_c_im = 0.156
+exp_c_im = 0.156,

 })

--- Exponential map with scaling
+-- Henon map with explicit linear gains

-ooc.sim_add_chaos_map_operator(ctx, state, out, {
+ooc.add_chaos_map_operator(ctx, state, out, {

 })

-ooc.sim_add_chaos_map_operator(ctx, state, out, {
+ooc.add_chaos_map_operator(ctx, state, out, {

 map_type = "standard",

-iterations_per_step = 4,
+iterations_per_step = 2

 })

-sim_add_hysteretic_operator(ctx, input, output, opts)
+add_hysteretic_operator(ctx, input, output, opts)

 Stateful hysteresis operator supporting Schmitt trigger, play model, and Bouc-Wen dynamics.
 Models memory-dependent nonlinear transformations common in mechanical systems, electronic circuits, and material science.
+Complex fields are supported and are processed component-wise with independent state on the real and imaginary channels.

-sim_add_hysteretic_operator(ctx, input, output, [options]) -> operator
+add_hysteretic_operator(ctx, input, output, [options]) -> operator

 Returns: Operator handle (userdata)